 In other words, lenders want to know you have some restraint, sense of responsibility, and financial stability and that you won’t eat the whole jar of cookies in one sitting!

-A rule of thumb that some go by is sticking to below 30%.
+A rule of thumb that credit savvy consumers go by is sticking to below 30%.
 So if you have a $1,000 credit limit, you would carry a balance of less than $300.
-As another example, if you have 10 cookies in the jar, you’re eating less than 3.
+If you have 10 cookies in the jar, you’re eating less than 3.

-In other words, the lower the better when it comes to credit utilization.
-If you’re maxing out your credit card and pay it in full and on time, that’s great.
+In other words, the lower, the better when it comes to credit utilization.
+If you’re maxing out your credit card and paying it in full and on time, that’s great.
 But it won’t help your credit utilization, which still makes up 30% of your score.

-If using too much credit — aka high credit utilization — is affecting your credit score and you’re working on building credit, there are two things you can do.
+If using too much credit — aka having a high credit utilization percentage — is affecting your credit score, and you’re working on building credit, there are a few things you can do.

 - Lower your balance.
-That means using less of your available credit and keeping tabs of how much you owe.
+This means using less of your available credit and keeping tabs of how much you owe.

 - Increase your credit limit.
 Typically, you can do this by applying for a new credit card or seeing if you can get a limit increase on your current cards.

 - Try a credit card alternative.
-Unlike traditional credit cards, Chime’s Credit Builder card has 0% APR and $0 in fees.
-Credit Builder also doesn’t report percent utilization to the major credit bureaus because it has no pre-set credit limit.
-That means spending up to the amount you added will not show a high-utilization card on your credit history.
+Unlike traditional credit cards, Chime’s Credit Builder Visa Ⓡ Secured Credit Ccard has 0% APR and $0 in annual fees.
+Credit Builder also doesn’t report your percent of utilization to the major credit bureaus because it has no pre-set credit limit.
+That means spending up to the amount you added to your Credit Builder card will not show a high-utilization card on your credit history.

 When you apply for a new credit card, your credit score may drop slightly.
 That’s because there’s a “hard inquiry” — where a lender does a full check on your credit to review your creditworthiness.
 Luckily, it recovers pretty quickly if you use that increased limit to your advantage instead of charging more on the card.
 Overall, having a higher credit limit and lower balance will improve your credit utilization ratio, which is a good thing!